 I’d seen the pictures of Half Moon Bay while researching my trip, so I knew it would be beautiful.
 And yet, I was still awed by the steep and rocky cliffs perched high above the crashing waves of the Pacific Ocean.
 And when the fog sets in (which it does regularly) it creates a moody scene reminiscent of Scotland.

-The variety of dining options is impressive ranging from seaside seafood stands to multi-course fine dining.
+The variety of dining options is impressive, ranging from coastal seafood stands to multi-course fine dining.
 And while seafood is certainly a good bet in Half Moon Bay, so are a number of international cuisines.
 Mixed in are local breweries, cafes, and bakeries.
 I was definitely not going home hungry.

 This trip was hosted by Ritz Carlton Half Moon Bay, but all opinions are my own.